nlpxucan/WizardLM/WizardCoder/README.md

 Please cite the repo if you use the data or code in this repo.

 ```
-@misc{luo2023wizardcoder,
+@article{luo2023wizardcoder,
   title={WizardCoder: Empowering Code Large Language Models with Evol-Instruct},
-      author={Ziyang Luo and Can Xu and Pu Zhao and Qingfeng Sun and Xiubo Geng and Wenxiang Hu and Chongyang Tao and Jing Ma and Qingwei Lin and Daxin Jiang},
+  author={Luo, Ziyang and Xu, Can and Zhao, Pu and Sun, Qingfeng and Geng, Xiubo and Hu, Wenxiang and Tao, Chongyang and Ma, Jing and Lin, Qingwei and Jiang, Daxin},
-      year={2023},
-      eprint={2306.08568},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2306.08568},
+  year={2023}
 }
 ```
 ## Disclaimer